Liamarii/WebApis/README.md

 # **What is this**
-This repository is used as a sandbox for demonstrating, learning tool and a reference for myself.
+This repository is used as a sandbox for demonstrating, learning and a reference for myself.

 The code is not intended to be production-ready, each concept is usually implemented in a single place rather than throughout.